What Are Mala Beads? (A How-To Guide)

 Finally, here’s great 5-minute tutorial on how to hold and use your mala beads.

-While meditation is the most commonly discussed way to use mala beads, it’s not the only way!
+While meditation is the most common way to use mala beads, it’s not the only way.
 Here are a few other practices for using mala beads:

 - Wear Your Beads: Wearing your mala beads is more than just a fashion statement; it’s a profound practice to connect you to your highest self and cultivate mindfulness in your life.
 When you wear your beads, you can set the intention to remember the same peace and serenity you feel when you’re meditating.
 The most common ways to wear your beads are as a necklace or wrapped around your wrist as a bracelet.

 - Manifestation: The most powerful way to use mala beads for manifestation is to recite affirmations for manifestation as you touch each bead.
 To do this, you’d follow the same steps I wrote above for the breathing meditation, but in place of the conscious inhales and exhales, you’d recite a positive affirmation.
 As you do this, consciously make sure to feel the positive energy of the affirmation flowing through you.
 It’s up to you whether you’d like to recite different affirmations or repeat the same affirmations throughout.
-For some ideas of affirmations to use, check out my posts 65 Positive Affirmations for Manifestation and 50 Money Affirmations for Manifesting Abundance.
+For some ideas of affirmations to use, here are some Law of Attraction affirmations and manifestation affirmations to get you started.

 Mala Beads to Purchase